mykki92/CI_PP5_SOUNDCHECK/README.md

 ### Search Bar
 - Allows users to search through all posts by caption or username
 - Allows search through checked posts or posts by followed users
-- Features on the Home, Feed and Checked pages
+- Features on the Home, Feed and Checks pages
 - User stories covered: 21

 <details><summary>Screenshots</summary>